 On a positive note, the company entered into strategic partnerships with OpenAI, Meta Platforms (NASDAQ: META), and NVIDIA (NASDAQ: NVDA), which, according to CEO Safra Catz, is expected to drive a 15% revenue increase in the 2026 financial year that starts in June of this year.
 In addition, Oracle plans to double its data centre capacity over the year to meet the growing demand for cloud services.
 Oracle has also invested in the Stargate project, which aims to develop cloud and network infrastructure for scalable computing and AI applications.
 For Oracle’s shareholders, the pleasant news was the announcement of a 25% increase in quarterly dividends, raising them to 0.50 USD per share.

-On the weekly timeframe, Oracle Corporation’s stock is trading within an upward channel and has reached the trendline, which is acting as support.
-Based on Oracle’s current stock performance, the potential price movements in 2025 are listed below:
+On a weekly timeframe, Oracle Corporation stock is trading within an ascending channel and approaching the channel’s upper boundary, which acts as resistance.
+Based on Oracle’s stock performance, the potential price movements in 2025 are as follows:

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex bears no responsibility for trading results based on trading recommendations described in these analytical reviews.